+Management believes, that there will be a decline in new vehicle sales for 2019 based on (i) industry analysts' projections and (ii) a reported decline in new vehicle sales of 3.9% for the eight months ended August 31, 2019 as compared to August 31, 2018 (Source: Statistics Canada).
+However, new vehicle sales represent only a portion of overall dealer profitability.
+Automotive dealerships also typically generate a significant amount of profit from used vehicle sales, service and parts, and finance and insurance.
 The Canadian automotive retail industry is a large and stable business with a track record of long-term growth.
 According to Statistics Canada, overall automotive retail industry sales totaled a record \$162 billion in 2018 (up 4% from \$156 billion in 2017), representing approximately 27% of Canada's overall retail sales of products and merchandise.
 Over the last 20 years, Canadian automobile retail sales grew at a compound annual rate of 4.7%.
 Calendar year 2018 represented the second highest year for sales of new automobiles, with a slight decline of 2.0% to 2,035,732 units, compared to 2,076,970 units for 2017 (Source: Statistics Canada).
-Management believes, based on industry analysts' projections, that there will be a decline in new vehicle sales for 2019, however new vehicle sales represent a portion of overall dealer profitability, with significant contribution of profit generated from used vehicle sales, service and parts, finance and insurance.

 Diversification of brand and geography remain important, as some brands continue to gain market share while certain brands are experiencing sales deterioration.
 Acquisitions will be made on a selective basis and generally funded through debt financing and timely equity offerings.
 The overall Canadian automotive retail fundamentals support the ability of the automobile dealership tenants and their parent companies within the REIT's portfolio to meet their current lease obligations and the annual rent escalators in place.